-Judge Montgomery was appointed to the Executive Committee of the Ohio Association of Probate Judges in 2012 and continues to serve in that role.
-In 2013, Judge Montgomery was elected as an at-large officer of the statewide organization of the Ohio Association of Probate Judges.
+Judge Montgomery was appointed to the Executive Committee of the Ohio Association of Probate Judges (OAPJ) in 2012 and continues to serve in that role.
+In 2013, Judge Montgomery was elected as an at-large officer of the statewide OAPJ.
 In 2015, Judge Montgomery was elected as Secretary/Historian of the OAPJ, in 2017 he was elected Second Vice President of the OAPJ and in 2019 Judge Montgomery was elected First Vice President of the OAPJ.

 Judge Montgomery has been an innovator in his approach to current and future needs relating to the Guardianship concept.
 Many of the Court's wards receive services from the Alcohol, Drug and Mental Health (ADAMH) Board of Franklin County and Franklin County Board of Developmental Disabilities (Board of DD).
 Many of the wards also have dual diagnosis of mental illness/ impairment along with development disabilities.
 Judge Montgomery lobbied the legislature and established the first in the state of Ohio Probate Court Mental Health Fund.
 This fund is a collaborative effort between the Franklin County Probate Court, ADAMH and the Board of DD.
 Judge Montgomery drafted the legislation that was passed by the legislature which created the first “Public Guardian” for the State of Ohio.
 This pilot program only applies in Judge Montgomery’s jurisdiction of Franklin County.
-On October 1, 2015, Judge Montgomery assigned four wards to guardianship under the newly created Franklin County Guardian Service Board.
-The assigning of indigent wards to the Board represented a first of its kind pilot program for a “Public Guardian” in the State of Ohio, representing a shift from an attorney-based system to a social services model.
+On October 1, 2015, Judge Montgomery established the first four guardianships under the newly created Franklin County Guardian Service Board.
+Assigning of indigent wards to the Board represented a first of its kind pilot program for a “Public Guardian” in the State of Ohio, representing a shift from an attorney-based system, to a social services model.

 Judge Montgomery was appointed by Ohio Supreme Court Justice Evelyn Lundberg Stratton to the Commission on the Rules of Superintendence in 2012 to serve a three-year term.
-Judge Montgomery is currently serving his second three-year term on the Commission.
+Judge Montgomery served his second three-year term on the Commission until 2017.
 The Commission is responsible for reviewing and offering recommendations to the Ohio Supreme Court on all proposed superintendence rules and amendments from the Supreme Court’s various advisory bodies and other organizations.